-As at Change in assumption Impact on defined benefit obligation March 31, 2023 Increase Decrease Discount rate 50bps (23) 2 25 Salary escalation rate 50bps 24 (2 (23) 1 - / As at Change in assumption Impact on defined be / As at March 31, 2022 Change in assumption Impact on defined be Increase Change in assumption nefit obligation Decrease 25
+As at Change in assumption Impact on defined benefit obligation

+March 31, 2023 Increase Decrease

+Discount rate 50bps (23) 25

+Salary escalation rate 50bps 24 (23)

 The above sensitivity analysis are based on a change in an assumption while holding all other assumptions constant.
 In practice, this is unlikely to occur, and changes in some of the assumptions may be correlated.
 When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied as when calculating the defined benefit liability recognised in the Standalone Balance Sheet.